ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000665574 SCV000917259 likely pathogenic Autosomal recessive Alport syndrome 2019-07-01 criteria provided, single submitter clinical testing Variant summary: COL4A3 c.4793T>G (p.Leu1598Arg) results in a non-conservative amino acid change located in the Collagen IV, non-collagenous domain (IPR001442) of the encoded protein sequence.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000665574 SCV000917259 pathogenic Autosomal recessive Alport syndrome 2025-04-10 criteria provided, single submitter clinical testing Variant summary: COL4A3 c.4793T>G (p.Leu1598Arg) results in a non-conservative amino acid change located in the Collagen IV, non-collagenous domain (IPR001442) of the encoded protein sequence.
 Five of five in-silico tools predict a damaging effect of the variant on protein function.
-The variant allele was found at a frequency of 5.6e-05 in 249436 control chromosomes (gnomAD).
-This frequency is not significantly higher than expected for a pathogenic variant in COL4A3 causing Alport Syndrome, autosomal recessive (5.6e-05 vs 0.002), allowing no conclusion about variant significance. c.4793T>G has been reported in the literature in at-least 5 individuals affected with autosomal recessive Alport Syndrome in compound heterozygosity (Oka_2014).
-These data indicate that the variant is likely to be associated with disease.
-To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-One other submitter has provided clinical-significance assessments for this variant to ClinVar after 2014 without evidence for independent evaluation and classified the variant as likely pathogenic.
-Based on the evidence outlined above, the variant was classified as likely pathogenic.
+At least one publication reports experimental evidence that this variant affects mRNA splicing (Deng_2022).
+The variant allele was found at a frequency of 5.6e-05 in 249436 control chromosomes.
+This frequency is not significantly higher than estimated for a pathogenic variant in COL4A3 causing Alport Syndrome, Autosomal Recessive (5.6e-05 vs 0.0014), allowing no conclusion about variant significance. c.4793T>G has been reported in the literature in multiple individuals affected with Alport Syndrome, Autosomal Recessive (e.g., Oka_2014, Zhang_2021).
+These data indicate that the variant is very likely to be associated with disease.
+The following publications have been ascertained in the context of this evaluation (PMID: 24633401, 33772369, 35386907).
+ClinVar contains an entry for this variant (Variation ID: 550745).
+Based on the evidence outlined above, the variant was classified as pathogenic.

 Precision Medicine Center, Zhengzhou University RCV000665574 SCV001593071 uncertain significance Autosomal recessive Alport syndrome criteria provided, single submitter research PM1:Located in a mutational hot spot PM2:not found in gnomAD PP3:Multiple lines of computational evidence support a deleterious effect on the gene or gene product